-CUSTOMER SERVICE PERFORMANCE MEASURES TARGETED FY 2014 PERFORMANCE OUTCOME MEASURES PERCENTAGE OF RETAILERS SATISFIED LOTTERY COMMISSION The percentage of respondents to the Retailer Research Surveys that rate the Texas Lottery's services as "Good" or Excellent," with "Uncertain" responses removed.
-95% PERCENTAGE OF RETAILER SURVEYS COMPLETED The percentage of Retailer Research Surveys completed.
-85% PERCENTAGE OF ELIGIBLE PLAYERS SERVED The percentage of respondents to the Monthly Tracking Surveys that report participating in any Texas Lottery game during the last month.
-34% OUTPUT MEASURES NUMBER NEWSLETTERS DISTRIBUTED TO RETAILERS The number of newsletters distributed annually to active retailers and chain retailer headquarter offices.
-104,262 NUMBER OF RETAILER VISITS The number of retailer visits conducted annually by the lottery operator sales representatives.
-439,400 EFFICIENCY MEASURES AVERAGE COST PER SURVEY ISSUED Estimated employee hours required to prepare, administer, enter data, analyze and summarize data and cost of materials utilized. \$1.76
+CUSTOMER SERVICE PERFORMANCE MEASURES TARGETED FY 2016 PERFORMANCE OUTCOME MEASURES PERCENTAGE OF RETAILERS SATISFIED LOTTERY COMMISSION The percentage of respondents to the Retailer Research Surveys that rate the Texas Lottery's services as "Good" or Excellent," with "Uncertain" responses removed.
+95% PERCENTAGE OF ELIGIBLE PLAYERS SERVED The percentage of respondents to the Monthly Tracking Surveys that report participating in any Texas Lottery game during the last month.
+36% OUTPUT MEASURES NUMBER OF RETAILER SURVEYS COMPLETED The percentage of Retailer Research Surveys completed.
+4,200 annually NUMBER NEWSLETTERS DISTRIBUTED TO RETAILERS The number of newsletters distributed annually to active retailers and chain retailer headquarter offices.
+106,400 NUMBER OF RETAILER VISITS The number of retailer visits conducted annually by the lottery operator sales representatives.
+450,658 EFFICIENCY MEASURES AVERAGE COST PER SURVEY ISSUED Estimated employee hours required to prepare, administer, enter data, analyze and summarize data and cost of materials utilized. \$2.00